(17th March 2013 – 17 miles)

 After a fine cooked breakfast, I thanked the owner for her hospitality and said how much I had enjoyed my stay.
 “Yes, you’ve been OK too,” she replied.
 Faint praise or Cumbrian understatement?
 I like to think the latter but whatever, it made me laugh.
 Her concern at the weather, the distance and the climbs ahead of me was real enough.

-Pat (the other Coast to Coaster who I met the following night) did this section by car as his B&B owner had warned against walking in these conditions.
+Pat (the other Coast to Coaster who I was to meet the following night) completed this section by car.
+His B&B owner had warned against walking in these conditions.
 Had I received the same advice, I might have caught the bus.

 But I doubt it.
 I had planned this trip months before and, short of recklessness, meant to complete it.
-Besides, the scenery was stunning and anyway, how bad could it be?
+Besides, the landscape looked stunning and anyway, how bad could it be?
 (Er … well … pretty bad actually).

 From the village, the path follows Stonethwaite Beck toward Eagle Crag.
 Here I saw another red squirrel.